VengelisPROA/payment/README.md

 - This repository is part of my 'Builder on Base' automation: committing learning notes. (commit 6/10)
 - This repository is part of my 'Builder on Base' automation: committing learning notes. (commit 7/10)
 - This repository is part of my 'Builder on Base' automation: committing learning notes. (commit 8/10)
+- This repository is part of my 'Builder on Base' automation: committing learning notes. (commit 9/10)